Implementing a feature to select and copy a range with one click using Vanilla JS

 Specifications have been standardized and APIs have been improved in recent JavaScript

-Perhaps due to the recent popularity of JavaScript, browser implementation of JavaScript is progressing at an incredible pace.
+Perhaps due to the recent popularity of JavaScript, browser-side JavaScript implementations are progressing at an incredible pace.

 The task we're going to cover today, copying a string to the clipboard, is a prime example of something that previously couldn't be done using JavaScript alone, but it can now be done!